| Title: | Visualize and Report Soil Health Data |

 Variable to group and summarize by. |

-get_table_headers(dictionary, group)
+get_table_headers(dictionary, group)get_table_headers(dictionary, group)

 dictionary |

-Dataframe containing columns |
+Data frame containing columns |

 group |